 Gaining muscle also improves your body composition, a term for the ratio of lean tissues, like muscle and bone, to the fat tissue in your body.
-Poor body composition -- having a high body fat percentage -- poses a health risk, increasing your risk of type 2 diabetes, cardiovascular disease and other obesity-related illnesses.
-Adding muscle to your frame reduces your body fat percentage, even if you don't lose weight, so it helps lower your disease risk.
+Poor body composition — having a high body fat percentage — poses a health risk, increasing your risk of type 2 diabetes, cardiovascular disease and other obesity-related illnesses.
+Adding muscle to your frame reduces your body fat percentage -- even if you don't lose weight -- so it helps lower your disease risk.

 The Effect of Beginner Gains

 As a result, you might not see any changes in your actual body weight if you're gaining 20 pounds of muscle as you simultaneously lose 20 pounds of fat, even though you've made a huge change to your physique.
 And while most women don't have the muscle-building capacity of the average man, women can still gain muscle relatively quickly on a new workout program.

-Adjusting Your Diet for Weight Loss
+Adjusting Your Diet and Exercise Program

 Assess Your Fitness With Other Measurements

 Measure your progress by judging how your clothes fit, or how many inches you shed from your midsection or lower body.
 For example, changing your body composition to reduce your waist size can mean you've made a big impact on your health, since a waist size larger than 35 or 40 inches for women and men, respectively, signals a higher risk of obesity-related diseases.